roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  She was right.
 His dick was still throbbing and pulsing, clearly enjoying his wife's grandmother's effort and exertions, despite what his mouth was saying.
 His mouth was begging for mercy, but his cock was begging for more.
 It was begging her tight, mature cunt to fuck him even harder, soak it with her juices, and use her brilliantly tight cunt muscles to push him over the edge so he could cum like a cannon and fill up her nasty cunt with sticky cum.
 His body wanted this.
 His body wanted hard sex.
 His mind just had to catch up.

  "You should be thanking me, Derek."
 Helena gasped out, speaking easily despite her frantic bouncing.
 "Most men would kill to be where you're at.
 Under me.
 Ugh, fuck.
 I've had men pay me thousands of dollars just to put their nose in my cleavage!
 So, ugh, that cock's so fucking big!
 So, to be asking for me to stop is like a slap in the face.
 It's like telling Picasso to stop painting.
 The damage is already done.
 You're already fucking your wife's grandmother.
 The damage is done.
 All you have to do is lie there and take it."
-Report_Story #11
+1